 The Company commenced operations on March 10, 2004.
-On October 28, 2004 the Company completed its initial public offering and on October 29, 2004 trading of its common shares commenced on the TSX Venture Exchange ("TSXV") under the symbol "MAW".
-At the end of March, 2005 the Company's shares began trading on the Frankfurt Open Market under the trading symbol "MXR".
-In 2008 the company upgraded to the main TSX board under the ticker symbol "MAW".
+On October 28, 2004, the Company completed its initial public offering and on October 29, 2004 trading of its common shares commenced on the TSX Venture Exchange ("TSXV") under the symbol "MAW".
+At the end of March 2005, the Company's shares began trading on the Frankfurt Open Market under the trading symbol "MXR".
+In 2008, the company upgraded to trading on the Toronto Stock Exchange ("TSX") under the ticker symbol "MAW".

-The Company's corporate objectives are to build our business in the Nordic countries around Rompas-Rajapalot and to find and define large, long-life assets.
-Our long term vision is to cement ourselves as a Finnish based company with significant local ownership.
-Unless otherwise noted, Michael Hudson, Chairman, President and Chief Executive Officer of Mawson and a Qualified Person under NI 43-101, is responsible for the preparation, review and approval of scientific or technical information in this AIF.
+The Company's corporate objectives are to discover and define large, long-life precious metal assets.
+Unless otherwise noted, both Michael Hudson, Chairman and Chief Executive Officer of Mawson, and Dr. Nick Cook, President of Mawson, both Qualified Persons under NI 43-101, are responsible for the preparation, review and approval of scientific or technical information in this AIF.